-Saheb Fadaee and Fatemeh Bakhteri were sentenced to 18 months and 12 months in prison, respectively, in September 2018 for “spreading propaganda against the regime”.
-Saheb was also sentenced to two years’ exile in Nehbandan, near the border with Afghanistan.
+Saheb (Zaman) Fadaee and Fatemeh (Ilar) Bakhteri were sentenced to 18 months and 12 months in prison, respectively, in September 2018 for “spreading propaganda against the regime”.
+Zaman was also sentenced to two years’ exile in Hamedan province.

 Their appeal hearing took place in January, during which they were asked to renounce their faith, according to CSW.

-When they refused, the presiding judges, Hassan Babaee and Ahmad Zargar, told them to expect their verdict in a few days.
+When they refused, the presiding judges, Hassan Babaee and Mashallah Ahmadzadeh, told them to expect their verdict in a few days.

 Four months later, on Saturday, 18 May, they were notified that their sentences had been upheld.